Encrypt the SecurID Hardware Appliance 350 Hard DriveEncrypt the SecurID Hardware Appliance 350 Hard Drive

 - You can enter an optional ID string to identify the security key, or press ENTER for no ID string.

-The ID string is optional because the RSA SecurID Hardware Appliance 350 only has one logical drive and only one security key.
+The ID string is optional because the SecurID Hardware Appliance 350 only has one logical drive and only one security key.

 The optional ID string for the security key must be fewer than 256 characters.
 Avoid characters that can be problematic on command lines, such as dashes, dollar signs, backslashes, blank spaces, single and double quotation marks, and non-ASCII characters.